Father of Al Jazeera journalist killed in Israeli air strike on Gaza

 The father of Al Jazeera journalist Anas al-Sharif has been killed in an Israeli air strike in northern Gaza.

-Al-Sharif told Al Jazeera that his 65-year-old father was killed on Monday after his home in Jabalia refugee camp was struck.
+Al-Sharif told Al Jazeera that his 65-year-old father, Jamal, was killed on Monday after his home in Jabalia refugee camp was struck.

 Keep readinglist of 3 items